collab-uniba/emse_best-answer-prediction/README.md

 # Datasets and R scripts for best-answers prediction in Technical Q&A sites

-## Original Datasets
+## Original datasets
-Original datasets refer to the data extracted "as is" from the following technical Q&A sites:
+Original datasets refer to the dumnp of data extracted "as is" from the following technical Q&A sites:
 * Modern platforms
   * [Stack Overflow (SO)](https://www.stackoverflow.com)
   * [Yahoo!
 Answer (YA)](https://answers.yahoo.com/dir/index?sid=396545663&link=list) (category: _Programming & Design_)